-I just completed a review of the other announced-in-2012 24-70mm lens - the impressive Canon EF 24-70mm f/2.8L II USM Lens.
-The 24-70 f/2.8 II has an action-stopping, background blurring f/2.8 aperture to its advantage over the 24-70 f/4L IS, while the latter holds the size, weight and price advantages.
-And the significant low light handholdability advantage of image stabilization (if the subject is motionless).
+I just completed a review of the other announced-in-2012 24-70mm lens – the impressive Canon EF 24-70mm f/2.8L II USM Lens.
+The 24-70 f/2.8 II has an action-stopping, background blurring f/2.8 aperture to its advantage over the 24-70 f/4L IS, while the latter holds the size, weight and price advantages in addition to the significant low light handholdability advantage of image stabilization (if the subject is motionless).
 The f/2.8 lens is a better performer optically.

 The third lens is the Canon EF 24-105mm f/4L IS USM Lens that has been, at least prior to the 24-70 f/4L IS arrival, my most-used lens since it was introduced.
 It offers excellent image quality, a wide range of focal lengths and image stabilization.
-The 24-70 f/4L IS currently costs significantly more than the 24-105 L IS and has a shorter range of focal lengths.
+The 24-70 f/4L IS was initially priced significantly higher than the 24-105 L IS and has a shorter range of focal lengths.
 These two lenses have similar image quality with each winning specific comparisons.

-I'll make more comparisons throughout this evaluation, but to displace the long-time bestselling 24-105mm lens is going to be a challenge for the 24-70 f/4L IS - unless the 24-105 L is discontinued.
-Canon does not typically disclose their discontinuance plans and is currently indicating to me that the 24-105 L has not been discontinued.
+I'll make more comparisons throughout this evaluation, but to displace the long-time bestselling 24-105mm lens was going to be a challenge for the 24-70 f/4L IS.
+A challenge unless the 24-105 L was discontinued, or what actually happened, the prices were minimally equalized or the 24-70's price became lower.
+Canon does not typically disclose their discontinuance plans and, still long after review time, the 24-105 L remains an active product.

 From the announcement date, I was very optimistic about the overall image quality from this lens.
 We saw the image quality Canon can deliver with the 24-70 f/2.8L II – and I expected similar from this lens.
 Image quality is what I expected to be this lens' biggest selling point.
 Landscape and travel photographers especially will move over to the 24-70 L IS from the 24-105 L IS if they can see sharper details in their images – especially in the corners.

-I've probably worn out the general purpose lens term, but ... this focal length range lands squarely into what I consider to be that.
+I've probably worn out the general purpose lens term, but ... this focal length range lands squarely into what I consider to be ideal for that use.